dbeals/Tarot/README.md

 - ~~Add plugins for sidebar~~
 - Add more colors for initial theme
 - Add different button colors
+- Add 'Alternative' colors and styles
 - Add different button sizes
 - Add more click button effects
-- Add card close effects
-- Add card switching effects
-- Add swiping left and right on cards
-- Add swiping up and down on cards
-- Add turning cards
 - ~~Add flipcheck styles~~
+- Add 'Bigflip' flipcheck
 - (When Tarot hits version 0.5) Rails gem

 # Contributors

 <a href="http://github.com/dbeals/">Donald Beals</a> and <a href="http://github.com/mmccullar/">Matt McCullar</a>.

+We would appreciate any wishlist items or wants from all Tarot users - help us make Tarot better for you.
+Tell us what you want!

 # Design